piedoom/clypsharp/README.md

 ### Creating a playlist

 Clyp does not have any public documentation on playlist API settings, only creating one.
+IMPORTANT: it is advised to abstain from using playlist-related endpoints, as they will be deprecated [according to the Clyp developers.](https://www.reddit.com/r/clyp/comments/4uy6x7/help_me_understand_playlists/d695gcz)

 ```cs
 Clyp.Client.CreatePlaylistAsync();